 The winner receives a medal and a cash award of one million rubles.
 If the main work was completed jointly by multiple people, the committee may consider a shared prize.
 The full rules and regulations for the prize can be found at here.

-Each nomination should contain a detailed description of the work of the candidate and where it fits in the overall development of the field, including references.
-Nominations are confidential, and must not be disclosed to the candidate.
+Nominations should be submitted to the 2022 Prize Committee chair, Professor Giovanni Felder, at firstname.lastname@example.org.
+Each nomination should contain a detailed escription of the candidate’s work and where it fits in the overall development of the field, including references.
+Nominations are confidential and must not be disclosed to the candidate.
 The deadline for nominations is December 1, 2021.

-The organizers of the prize invite proposals for the design of the award insignia.
+The organizers of the prize invite proposals for the award insignia design.
 Proposals should be submitted to email@example.com, and the winner will receive an invitation to OAL Centennial as well as a modest cash award.

 To learn more about the extraordinary life and career of Olga Alexandrovna Ladyzhenskaya, one great resource is the article in the Notices of the AMS by S. Friedlander, P. Lax, C. Morawetz, L. Nirenberg, G. Seregin, N. Uraltseva, and M. Vishik as well a story in the Bulletin of the AMS by S. Friedlander.
 Further material and references may be found on the site of the St. Petersburg Mathematical Pantheon devoted to O. A. Ladyzhenskaya and on the ICM webpage, in particular the collection of essays about her.